- Academic Affairs

 Blood-Borne Pathogen Exposures

-- Call the UMB Blood-Borne Pathogen Exposure Hotline at (667) 214-1886.
+- Call the UMB BBPE Hotline at (667) 214-1886.
 Your call will be answered by a medical professional who will advise you on the risk of your exposure, what treatment you may need, and facilitate the “Source Patient’s” blood being tested.
 Information you will need when you call: source patient date of birth and HIV, Hep C, and Hep B status.
 If unknown, request testing while source patient is immediately available.
 Download this Needle Stick Lab Form for source patient testing.

 - Based on the risk and the source patient results, you will be offered HIV post-exposure prophylaxis (PEP).